 First of all, you won’t be competing against WeWork in the near future, as they are no longer able to lease more space.
 This is considered a “blow” to New York City’s already softening commercial real estate market,” WeWork’s decline could be a boon to companies looking to lease at better rates.

-Second, it may be possible to scoop up nicely built out space as
+Second, it may be possible to scoop up nicely built out space as the companies seek

 Growth of WeWork Flexible Workspace Competitors